eficode-academy/kubernetes-katas/services.md

 ### Clean up

-Delete the pods and services with `kubectl delete pod frontend,backend` and `kubectl delete service frontend,backend` commands.
+Delete the pods and services with `kubectl delete pod frontend backend` and `kubectl delete service frontend backend` commands.

 You have succesfully tested connectivity between frontend and backend pods using services.